gcadau/Electronic-Components-AI-Detection/README.md

 Held at Seica S.P.A.

-Test version to be run on the local machine.
+Object detection version to be run on the local machine.